 If It All Falls Down (1986)

-I’m expecting an awful lot to fall down on Monday — just hope it’s mostly small limbs.
+I’m expecting an awful lot to fall down thanks to Michael— just hope it’s mostly small limbs.

 Never wanted to be

 I have my days in the sun